-The overall goal of the Out-of-School Youth Program is to connect eligible youth to gainful employment and educational advancement through academic activities, occupational skills development and employment activities.
+The overall goal of the ISY Youth Program is to increase and connect eligible youth to gainful employment, retention, educational advancement, and earnings of participants through academic activities, occupational skills development and employment activities.
 To accomplish this, youth skills' development strategies must be fashioned to assist interested youth in enrolling and successfully completing critical skills development activities.
 Youth who are deficient in basic skills must also participate in activities designed to improve their reading, writing, math, computer and interpersonal skills.